-Due to the current Coronavirus (COVID-19) pandemic, the Linen Hall Library is currently closed to the public.
-However, we have a wealth of resources available in our collections and through our educational outreach programmes.
+The Linen Hall Library has a wealth of resources available in our collections and through our educational outreach programmes.
 On this page we will share a selection of our available resources/workshops and other information that you may find interesting and helpful during the current crisis.

 Introduce Your Children to Yeats With Our Activity Workshop